 The Premier League debuted for the 1992/93 season with 22 members, while The Football League was left with the lower three divisions, now confusingly renumbered so that the second tier of English football would be "First Division".
 Promotion and relegation between the Premier League and the First Division was maintained, and fans didn't notice any immediate difference beyond the change of names and new logos.
 Later, a new sponsorship deal with the Football League muddied the waters even further, so that the tiers now read "Premier League -> The Championship -> League One -> League Two".

-But sure enough, money started to flow into the Premier League clubs thanks to Sky's TV revenues, while the number of foreign players began to increase dramatically, particularly after 1995, when a test case at the European Court of Justice established that footballers were not exempt from European Law regarding free movement of labour and services: any EU-citizen footballer could play at any EU club with no restrictions, and any EU footballer could move to another club freely once his contract was up.
+Money started to flow into the Premier League clubs thanks to Sky's TV revenues, while the number of foreign players began to increase dramatically, particularly after 1995, when a test case at the European Court of Justice established that footballers were not exempt from European Law regarding free movement of labour and services: any EU-citizen footballer could play at any EU club with no restrictions, and any EU footballer could move to another club freely once his contract was up.
 The case - known as the Bosman Ruling after Belgian player Jean-Marc Bosman who took the case to court - had a massive effect on football throughout Europe, but particularly in England where the Premier League rapidly became the richest league.

-In the mid 2000's, the Premier League overtook Spain's La Liga to become the highest ranked league in Europe according to UEFA.
-However, recent resurgence from La Liga and Germany's Bundesliga, spearheaded by Barcelona, Real Madrid and Atletico Madrid, and Bayern Munich, Borussia Dortmund and VFL Wolfsburg, and underachievement from PL teams in Europe means that there's been a power shift.
+In the mid 2000's, the Premier League overtook Spain's La Liga to become the highest-ranked league in Europe according to UEFA.
+However, recent resurgence from La Liga and Germany's Bundesliga, spearheaded by Barcelona, Real Madrid and Atletico Madrid, and Bayern Munich, Borussia Dortmund, and underachievement from PL teams in Europe means that there's been a power shift.
 However, fans of the English game frequently argue that, with only a few exceptions, it's usually the same two or three teams battling it out for the title and beating everyone in their way, while in the Premier League, anyone can beat anyone and there are usually anywhere between four and six teams with good odds of winning the title.
 While this is up for debate (especially with the emerging dominance of Manchester City and Liverpool in the late 2010s), it is notable that players from European leagues moving to England have noted that it is far more competitive, with one memorably remarking that while in Italy you can shut up shop after going one or two ahead, in England you can't relax even when you're four goals up.